michelesr/mike-wow-addon/doc/source/premade_macros.rst

 Fortitude on nearest friend unbuffed
 ====================================

-.. index:: Fortitude on nearest friend unbuffed
+.. index:: single: Fortitude on nearest friend unbuffed

 This will search for nearest enemy with is not debuffed with "Sunder Armor" and will cast on it.
 This could be useful for a tank that want to put a stack of Sunder Armor on every enemies to improve aggro keeping.